 The recipe makes a big batch of dip; if you want to prepare it for a family snack or movie night, just scale the ingredients down by half.

-- 1 pound plain Velveeta cheese (half Mexican Velveeta, if desired)
+1 pound plain Velveeta cheese, or half Mexican Velveeta, if desired

-- Cook the frozen broccoli on the stovetop or in the microwave following the package directions.
-If using fresh, see the instructions below.
+Cook the frozen broccoli on the stovetop or in the microwave following the package directions.
+If using fresh, see the instructions in the tips block below this recipe.
 Drain the broccoli thoroughly and set aside.

-- Cube both kinds of cheese and place it in the slow cooker.
+Cube the cheese and place it in the slow cooker.
 Cook on low for about 1 to 2 hours, or until the cheese has melted.

-- In a bowl, combine the condensed soup, sour cream, chopped cooked broccoli, and garlic powder.
-Blend well.
+In a bowl, combine the condensed soup, sour cream, chopped cooked broccoli, and garlic powder.

 - To steam fresh broccoli on the stovetop, put the chopped broccoli in a steamer basket in a saucepan with about an inch of water.
 Place the pan over high heat and bring the water to a boil.
 Reduce the heat to low, cover the pan, and cook for about 4 minutes, or until the broccoli is just tender.
 Drain well.